-In 1984 Reagan was still president, and Michael Jackson was on top of the world after releasing “Thriller”.
+In 1984, Reagan was still president, and Michael Jackson was on top of the world after releasing Thriller.
 At the same time, Koss released the original Porta Pro headphones.
 It seems like everything these days is a remake or an unwanted sequel, but every once in a while something gets remade in a way that does the original justice.
 That’s what Koss aimed to do with the new limited edition Porta Pros.
-Are these worth picking up?
+Are these retro headphones worth picking up?

-If you were a fan of the original build, you won’t be disappointed with the new limited editions.
-These are exactly the same headphones save for a small part of the wire which we’ll get into in the next section, and of course the new colors.
+If you were a fan of the original Porta Pro build, you won’t be disappointed with the Limited Edition variant.
+This is the exact same headset, save for a newfangled inline mic and remote module.
 In mid-2016 Koss held a worldwide vote for which new color options should be introduced and the winners were Black Gold and Rhythm Beige.
-The black gold color option is clearly the more flashy of the two, so if you’re like me and like a more neutral color then beige might be the one for you.
 Either way you go, the design is still clearly straight out of the ‘80s which is both a good and bad thing.
-It really depends on you.
-Personally, I usually prefer more minimal looking headphones and these are far from minimal.
-But you can’t hate on a classic and I’m glad they didn’t change anything about these.
+It really depends on your preferences.

 Besides the color, the only other change to the Porta Pro’s comes here.
 The cable now ends in a Lightning connector.
-Just kidding, you’ll still find a 45-degree 3.5mm connector here.
-But on the audio cable is a slight adjustment to help out users listening to music on mobile devices.
+Just kidding, you’ll still find a headphone jack here.
+On the audio cable is a slight adjustment to help out users listening to music on mobile devices.
 Now there’s a universal mic and remote.
-You can now pause or play music and answer or end phone calls by tapping the button once, skip to the next song by double tapping, and access the voice assistant on your phone (Siri or Google) by holding down the button.
-There’s also a new volume slider so you don’t have to keep reaching for your source device every time you want to adjust the volume.
+You can control music playback, field calls, and access the voice assistant on your phone (Siri or Google).
+There’s also a new volume slider so you can tweak the volume with ease.